Academic and legal responses to the Gaza genocide: Genocide studies scholars

+Holocaust scholar Shmuel Lederman said that from mid-2024 there was broad agreement among those genocide scholars who expressed views on this that Israel's actions constitute genocide.

 In May 2025, NRC wrote that leading scholars in genocide studies are "surprisingly unanimous" that Israel is committing genocide.
 In an interview with NOS, Martijn Eickhoff, the director of the NIOD Institute for War, Holocaust and Genocide Studies, said that the denial of access to food for Gazans is potentially genocidal, and highlighted the increasing rates of hunger and food insecurity in Gaza as genocidal violence.
 In June 2025, Melanie O'Brien, a professor and president of the International Association of Genocide Scholars (IAGS), said that, according to international law, Israel is committing genocide.
 She has also said that international law does not provide a defence against genocide, even in self-defence.